LOG CABIN PERENNIALS

 Picture

-Caterpillar hunter Ground Beetle searching in the Sedum.
+Caterpillar hunter Ground Beetle searching in the Sedum Angelina.

-My IPM (integrated pest management) system consists of, among other things, a healthy, compost enriched soil, careful observation, hand picking pests, and growing plants where they fare best.
+My IPM (integrated pest management) system consists of, among other things, a healthy, compost enriched soil, crop rotation, watering when necessary, careful observation, hand picking pests, and growing plants where they fare best.
 That means planting shade lovers in the shade, sun lovers in the sun, dry soil plants and moist soil lovers where they belong, etc, etc. Beneficial insects (ladybugs, lacewings, etc.), toads, snakes, birds, and a host of other garden inhabitants do their part without being asked.

-I don't use pesticides for pest problems because I feel they are detrimental and I don't have many pest problems When I do encounter an obvious issue, I use only organically approved products which break down rapidly and harmlessly in the environment.
+I don't use pesticides for pest problems because I feel they are detrimental and I don't have many pest problems.
+When I do encounter an obvious issue, I use only organically approved products which break down rapidly and harmlessly in the environment.
 Dish detergent and water in a spray bottle is my go-to choice, followed by horticultural oil and neem.
-Last season aphids were problematic on both Asclepias (Milkweeds) and Heliopsis.
-They were perhaps worsened by my negligence in dealing with them sooner.
+The worst pests I have are probably Aphids on both Asclepias (Milkweeds) and Heliopsis.
+They are perhaps worsened by my negligence in sometimes not dealing with them sooner.
 Here's a few of my helpers.

 Picture